 Great.
 Now we’re on the same page so we can talk about getting PR mentions.

-If you’re a startup, you shouldn’t put budget toward a PR firm.
+If you’re a startup, you shouldn’t put your budget toward a PR firm.
 That means you’ll have to do the work yourself, but you won’t see results immediately.

 Here’s a tough fact right off the bat: getting PR mentions takes time and effort.
 (I’m hoping my bolding, underlining, and italicizing gets this point across.)